 You can save any setup you have by clicking on the Import/Export tab and clicking "Save workflow".
-You will be able to type in a name for the current workflow and it will download a file to your computer that contains the workflow.
+You will be able to add a name, some additional data and configurations for the current workflow and it will download a file to your computer that contains the workflow.

-There are no tasks, projects or any other item data saved in the workflow.
+There are no tasks or projects saved in the workflow.
 It is purely about your strategy setups: which strategies are turned on/off and how they are configured with their settings.

 You can share your workflow files with other Marvin users.
 You can email the file, put it up online for download or share it in our community.

 To load a workflow that you saved yourself or downloaded from another user, click the "restore workflow" button and select the file.

 Any workflows you restore will be added to what you have already setup.
 If you want to start fresh and only get the restored workflow, delete your current setup first with the delete button.

 Clicking the "delete workflow" button will turn off all the strategies and reduce the settings of the strategies to their default values.

 There is no way to get your workflow back once you delete it.
 So make sure to save it first if you want to have it available for restoration later.